byu-osl/city-issue-server/README.md

 - [ ] submit issue by picture
 - [ ] set up frontend testing
 - [ ] production concatenation/minifcation
+- [ ] create GitHub issues for each of these todo items
 - [ ] code coverage
+- [ ] pre-commit hooks for jsxhint
 - [ ] push notifications?
 - [ ] ES6 integration: frontend and backend